-The Palmetto LEADER is a custom-built bus that includes two private offices, a waiting area, and the technology to allow for on-site delivery of services such as drafting wills, reviewing legal documents, and providing legal counsel to those who are otherwise unable to afford assistance.
-To our knowledge, it is the only mobile law office operated by a law school in the United States.
+The Palmetto LEADER is a custom-built bus that includes two private offices, a waiting area, and the technology to allow for volunteer lawyers assisted by law students to provide on-site delivery of services such as drafting wills, reviewing legal documents, and providing legal counsel to those who are otherwise unable to afford legal help.

 While the Palmetto LEADER provides services directly to the public, it does so by partnering with non-profit agencies and organizations in remote parts of the state.
 After identifying a need and selecting a date, the community partner reaches out to its clients who can then sign up for the services provided by the Palmetto LEADER.

 Once on site, law students will work alongside pro bono attorneys to provide a variety of legal services free of charge.
 Typically, the Palmetto LEADER will arrive at its location by mid-morning and stay until mid- to late-afternoon to assist as many individuals as it can before returning back to Columbia.

 The Palmetto LEADER anticipates traveling out to underserved areas of the state twice a month.

 Locations are selected based on a number of factors including poverty data, accessibility of legal services, connections to the legal profession, and availability of other resources.
 In short, the Palmetto LEADER will go where its services will be most helpful.
 It may also be able to help during disaster situations within the state.